 Unlicensed Contractors

-UNLICENSED CONTRACTOR
+UNLICENSED CONTRACTORS

-An unlicensed contractor, as defined herein, does not have the proper licensure from either the State of Florida or the City of Cape Coral to engage in the type of work being performed.
+An unlicensed contractor, as defined herein, does not have the proper licensure from the State of Florida to engage in the type of work being performed.

 The use of an unlicensed contractor may result in the following problems: